 During this period of time, the United States blindly believed that the two oceans were its natural protective barriers, and it had no worries at sea; its understanding about the oceans was still in an initial, shallow stage.
 On 4 July 1776, the United States declared its independence.
 However, the United Kingdom was not reconciled to this, and it attempted to use armed strength to rule the American colonies.
 At that time, the United Kingdom was the most powerful military and economic country in the world, and it had a population of 11 million, while the thirteen American colonies' total population was only 2.5 million.
-The British Navy was the most powerful navy in the world; it used almost half of its troop strengths to wage the North American war, while America still did not have a navy in a real sense, and it only had militia armed forces that belonged to the various colonies.
-In addition, after the war, the United States engaged in an isolationist policy, blindly believing that the two oceans were the United States' natural protective shield, and it did not have any worries at sea.
-Even less did it realize the importance of maritime accesses, and it did not engage in effective control over relevant straits so that British ships could drive straight in and attack Washington and New Orleans from the sea.
+The British Navy was the most powerful navy in the world; it used almost half of its troop strengths to wage the North American war,117 while America still did not have a navy in a real sense, and it only had militia armed forces that belonged to the various colonies.
+In addition, after the war, the United States engaged in an isolationist policy, blindly believing that the two oceans were the United States' natural protective shield, and it did not engage in effective control over relevant straits so that British ships could drive straight in and attack Washington and New Orleans from the sea.
 Moreover, [the British] burned down the US capital, Washington, in 1814, leaving Americans with bitter memories.